Debasish-Mahapatra/faxarray/README.md

 **User-friendly interface for Météo-France FA files with xarray integration**

-A Python package that wraps EPyGrAM with a clean, xarray-like API.
+A Python package that wraps EPyGrAM with a clean, xarray-like API for handling FA files.
 Provides easy plotting, tar archive support, and NetCDF conversion.

 ## Features